 Calves standing next to their mothers, young elephants drinking water using their trunks and one or another elephant simply enjoying a bath in the refreshing waters are some of the most memorable images of an experience like this.

-Without a doubt the best places to spot such a scenery are Amboseli National Park in Kenya or Chobe National Park in Botswana, home of more than 120.000 elephants – the largest single population all over the world.
+Without a doubt the best places to spot such a scenery are Amboseli National Park in Kenya or the Okavango Delta in Botswana, home of more than 120.000 elephants – the largest single population all over the world.

 See a cheetah running at high speed